cis198-2016s/slides/15/content.md

 ???

-The output of syntex is then built with the rest of the project.
+The output of syntex is then built with the rest of the project:

+foo.rs.in -> syntex -> foo.rs -> crate built normally

 ---
 ### Lints